b7wch/b7wch/README.md

 ### Hi guys! 🙈

-I'am back-end engineer and I am interested in:
+As a back-end engineer and I am interested in:
 - python
 - golang
 - distributed system
 - kubunetes
 - task queue
+- asyncio
+- playwright